openedx/edx-proctoring/docs/backends.rst

         "name": "Course Final Exam"
     }

-The config object will match the config keys returned from the configuration endpoint above.
+The rules object will match the rule keys returned from the configuration endpoint above.
 Any options which aren't passed in should be set to default values by the proctoring service.

 The PS system should respond with an object containing at least the following fields::